-- Nonexempt radio station SEUs licensed to communities in Michigan and Ohio must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between June 1, 2022 and May 31, 2024, as well as during the previous two-year "segments" of their license terms. - Nonexempt radio station SEUs licensed to communities in Arizona, the District of Columbia, Idaho, Maryland, New Mexico, Nevada, Utah, Virginia, West Virginia, and Wyoming must earn at least the required minimum number of Menu Option credits during the two-year "segment" between June 1, 2023 and May 31, 2025, as well as during the previous two-year "segments" of their license terms. - Nonexempt television station SEUs licensed to communities in Arizona, the District of Columbia, Idaho, Maryland, New Mexico, Nevada, Utah, Virginia, West Virginia, and Wyoming must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between June 1, 2022 and May 31, 2024, as well as during the previous two-year "segments" of their license term. - Nonexempt television station SEUs licensed to communities in Michigan and Ohio must earn at least the required minimum number of Menu Option credits during the two-year "segment" between June 1, 2023 and May 31, 2025, as well as during the previous two-year "segments" of their license term.
+- Nonexempt radio station SEUs licensed to communities in Michigan and Ohio must earn at least the required minimum number of Menu Option credits during the two year "segment" between June 1, 2024 and May 31, 2026, as well as during the previous two-year "segments" of their license terms. - Nonexempt radio station SEUs licensed to communities in Arizona, the District of Columbia, Idaho, Maryland, Nevada, New Mexico, Utah, Virginia, West Virginia, and Wyoming must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between June 1, 2023 and May 31, 2025, as well as during the previous two-year "segments" of their license terms. - Nonexempt television station SEUs licensed to communities in Arizona, the District of Columbia, Idaho, Maryland, Nevada, New Mexico, Utah, Virginia, West Virginia, and Wyoming must earn at least the required minimum number of Menu Option credits during the two-year "segment" between June 1, 2024 and May 31, 2026, as well as during the previous two-year "segments" of their license terms. - Nonexempt television station SEUs licensed to communities in Michigan and Ohio must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between June 1, 2023 and May 31, 2025, as well as during the previous two-year "segments" of their license terms.